Strengthening WA’s oat classification system

 • We are continuously identifying, reviewing, and purchasing equipment for oat processing, as well as refining methods for assessing grain and product quality.

-• We will conduct market surveys for key potential markets to identify important traits for oat classification, focusing on grain quality, functionality, and product performance.
+• We will report on the market survey results for key potential markets to identify important traits for oat classification, focusing on grain quality, functionality, and product performance.

 If you would like to know more, please contact us